Guilhermeslucas/Ansible-Code/README.md

 #Ansible-Code

-This are some simple playbooks I've made while learning some Ansible.
+These are some simple playbooks I've made while learning Ansible.
+Feel free to contact me and make suggestions.